MitsukiUsui/proteome/createsequence/README.md

 	* `_protein.faa` for `_annotated.fasta`
 	* `_cds_from_genomic.fna` for `_ocelot30.fasta`

-## Type of fasta
+## Output

+### Fasta
-3 Type of fasta file are created as database for MS-GF+.
+3 Type of fasta file are generated as sequence database for peptide identification.

 0. `_annotated.fasta`
 	* `.contami`+ RefSeq protein